Xuanzang: Kingdoms of Takka, Jalamdhara, Sthanesvara, Mathura, Matipura, Kapitha

 From Jalambhara, Xuanzang travelled northeast through jagged peaks, deep valleys and dangerous trails into the Himalayan country of Kuluta.
 It is surrounded by mountains, and has abundant fruits, flowers and trees.
 It has twenty monasteries and over a thousand Buddhist monks studying mostly Mahayana Buddhism.
 It has fifteen deva temples frequented by heretics (Hindus).
-This region has many caves where Buddhist arhats and Hindu rishis live.
+This region has many caves where Buddhist arhats and Rishis (saints) live.
 He then headed south, into the country of Shatadru.
 Here, writes Xuanzang, people wear "gorgeous, extravagant" clothes, the climate is hot and citizens are honest and friendly by custom.
 It has ten monasteries, but ruined and with few monks.
 He visits the country of Pariyatra, where they have plenty of cattle and sheep, as well as a type of rice that they harvest in sixty days after planting.
 This region has eight ruined monasteries and ten deva temples.
 The monks study Hinayana Buddhism here.

-Xuangzang next arrived in the country of Mathura, calling it a part of central India.
+Xuanzang next arrived in the country of Mathura, calling it a part of central India.
 This region is fertile, people love mangoes, they produce cloth and gold.
 The climate is hot, the people are genial and good by custom, they advocate learning and virtue, states Xuanzang.
 This country has over twenty monasteries with over two thousand monks studying Hinayana and Mahayana Buddhism.
 Many deva temples are also found in this country.
 He describes the ritual carrying and worship of the Buddha and Buddhist deities in this country with incense and flowers scattered in streets.
 He visits and praises the Govinda monastery in the Mathura country.
 Next he visits the country of Sthanesvara, which has wealthy but unkind citizens who show off their wealth.
 It has three Buddhist monasteries with over seven hundred monks, a lustrous and clean colossal stupa which witnesses "many divine manifestations".
 It also has well over hundred deva temples and numerous heretics.

-The country of Shrughna has Ganges river to its east and Yamuna river in the middle of it.
+The country of Srughna has Ganges river to its east and Yamuna river in the middle of it.
 These people are like those in Sthanesvara country.
 They believe in heretical ideas (Hindu) and are honest by nature, states Xuanzang.
 They cherish learning, arts and crafts, and cultivate wisdom, blessedness.
 In this country are five Buddhist monasteries, over thousand monks mostly studying Hinayana, and over one hundred deva temples with numerous heretics.
 East of this region is the Ganges river with dark blue waters and strange creatures living in it, but these creatures do not harm people.
 The water of Ganges is sweet in taste, and the heretics believe it to contain the "water of blessedness", and that bathing in it causes sins to be expiated.